mrbrl/PCLAppConfig/README.md

 ```

 - Add an app.config on your shared pcl project, and add your appSettings entries, as you would do with any app.config
 - Add this PCL app.config file as a linked file on all your platform projects.
-For android, make sure to set the build action to  'AndroidAsset'
+For android, make sure to set the build action to  'AndroidAsset', for UWP set the build action to 'Content'

 ### FOR EMBEDDED APP.CONFIG